46.3 Following URLs

 default.
 The Browse-URL package also provides other commands which

-you might like to bind to keys, such as browse-url-at-point
+you might like to bind to keys, such as browse-url-at-point and

 You can customize Browse-URL’s behavior via various options in the

-Customize group.
+browse-url Customize group.
 In particular, the option

-lets you define how to follow
+browse-url-mailto-function lets you define how to follow

-’ URLs, while browse-url-browser-function
+‘ mailto:’ URLs, while browse-url-browser-function

 specifies your default browser.